 - 1. Notice and remove unoccupied vessels in as immediate and timely a manner as feasible. - 2.
-Discourage and prevent new vessels from staying longer than authorized time limits. - 3.
-Upon request, support efforts by outreach personnel from other agencies/organizations in connecting with vessel occupants to encourage their pursuit of safe housing on land or in a liveaboard marina slip. - 4.
-Establish and implement prioritization factors for the noticing and removal of vessels and floating homes within each timeline category contained within the BCDC settlement agreement and the above objective. - 5.
-Apply enforcement mechanisms for prioritized non-complying vessels until full compliance with settlement agreement is achieved. - 6.
-Develop incentive programs for removal of vessels from the anchorage
+Prevent new vessels from staying longer than authorized time limits.

+3. Support efforts by outreach personnel from other agencies/organizations in connecting with vessel occupants to encourage their pursuit of safe housing on land or in a liveaboard marina slip.

+4. Establish and implement prioritization factors for the noticing and removal of vessels and floating homes within each timeline category contained within the BCDC settlement agreement and the above objective.

+5. Apply enforcement mechanisms for prioritized non-complying vessels until full compliance with BCDC agreement is achieved.

+6. Develop incentive programs for removal of vessels from the anchorage.

-7. Urge vessels that are safe & seaworthy to move out of the Eelgrass Protection Zone and into the Anchorage Zone as soon as feasible and consider their placement on RBRA moorings.
+7. Urge vessels that are safe & seaworthy to move out of the Eelgrass Protection Zone and into the Anchorage Zone as soon as feasible and consider their placement onto RBRA moorings.

-STRATEGIC ELEMENTS:
+STRATEGIC ACTIONS: